Bad reviews follow Universal Volcano Bay opening | Depend On WOKV - Jacksonville's News, Weather, and Traffic | www.wokv.com

 Parkgoers have given Volcano Bay two stars on Yelp and TripAdvisor.

-Jason Spencer told WFTV’s Jamie Holmes that he took his wife and children to Volcano Bay on Sunday.
+Jason Spencer told Channel 9’s Jamie Holmes that he took his wife and kids to Volcano Bay on Sunday.
 He said he waited all day to get on a slide, only to have the ride close.

 “What would happen is you'd get a 200 minute wait, and then the ride would just suddenly shut down for operational reasons,” Spencer said.